mturk/svcbatch/README.md

   > sc create ... -m 4

   ```

   Instead rotating Svcbatch.log from `1...9` it will rotate
   exiting log files from `1...4.`.
 In case that number is `0`,
   log rotation will be disabled.

+  In case **number** parameter was defined as `1`, SvcBatch will
+  rename existing `SvcBatch.log` to `SvcBatch.log.YYYYMMDDhhmmss`,
+  and create new `SvcBatch.log`.

+  The `YYYYMMDDhhmmss` is the format constructed as four digit year,
+  two digit, two digit day of a month, hour (00 ..
+24), minute and
+  second, using current local or system time.

 * **-n [log name]**